This Is the Sea (film)

-This Is the Sea is a 1997 Irish film directed and written by Mary McGuckian and produced by Michael Garland.
+This Is the Sea is a 1997 British-Irish film directed and written by Mary McGuckian and produced by Michael Garland.
 It is a romance film, focusing on the relationship between the character Hazel Stokes, played by Samantha Morton, and Malachy McAliskey, played by Ross McDade.

 Plot

 The two lovers live in Northern Ireland.
 Stokes is a Protestant, and McAliskey is Catholic.
 Their relationship is complicated by the spying of Stokes' brother Jef, played by Marc O'Shea, and by the attempts of Rohan, played by Gabriel Byrne, to recruit McAliskey into the Republican movement.
 The film also stars Richard Harris as Old Man Jacobs, an ally to the couple.

 Title

 The film's title comes from the song "This Is the Sea" from the 1985 music album This Is the Sea by the folk-rock band The Waterboys.

 Soundtrack

 The film's soundtrack uses seven different Waterboys songs.
 Mike Scott, The Waterboys' lead singer, shares music credits for the film with singer Brian Kennedy.